Distributed controller synthesis for deadlock avoidance

-By \cref{lem:solid-cycles}, \cref{Inv2} is satisfied, hence any "solid" cycle intersecting $T \setminus Z$ in $H$ must be entirely in $T \setminus Z$.
-However if such a cycle existed then \cref{alg:solid-cycles} would not have stopped in line 2, and thus would have either failed or increased $Z$.
-There is therefore no such cycle intersecting $T\setminus Z$, hence property \ref{H2} is also satisfied.
+\cref{Inv2} is satisfied by Lemma~\ref{lem:solid-cycles}, hence any "solid" simple cycle intersecting $T \setminus Z$ in $H$ must lie entirely in $T \setminus Z$.
+Moreover, it is easy to see that if there is some "solid" cycle in $H$ intersecting $T \setminus Z$, then there exists also a "simple" one.
+In this case \cref{alg:solid-cycles} would not have stopped in line 2, and thus would have either failed or increased $Z$.
+There is therefore no "solid" cycle intersecting $T\setminus Z$ in $H$, hence property \ref{H2} is also satisfied.